Need To Know

 11am, but flexible, subject to availability (try not to leave, ever!).
 Check-in, 3pm.

 Rates include all meals (with non-alcoholic drinks and select regional wines and beer), plus two daily on-site nature activities a person.
 Spa services, premium alcohol, minibar items and room service cost extra.
-Children Cots are supplied free for under-2s.
-If you need them, extra beds can be added to villas for AU$350 a night.
+Children Cots are supplied free for under-threes.
+If you need them, extra beds can be added to villas for AU$350 a night for children aged three to 12, and AU$600 a night for over-12s.

 The sorts of activities Emirates One&Only Wolgan Valley prides itself on – nature walks, horse riding and the like – and the surrounding terrain don't lend themselves to pushchairs and prams.
 Those who love to run for miles will be far more at home.